havvavural/1-Intro-to-Finance-Homework/README.md

 Volume of the transactions and usability between people.

 The project is currently in a testing phase and has only been offered a small number of JPM's corporate clients.
-Therefore, JPM Coin's performance can't be properly measured and accurate right now.
+Therefore, JPM Coin's performance can't be properly measured at this stage.

 * How is your company performing relative to competitors in the same domain?